RANJANA20-eng/CodeClauseInternship_House-Price-Prediction/README.md

 # 2. Data Collection

-For this project we used the data that is available on kaggle.[(https://www.kaggle.com/datasets/ruiqurm/lianjia)](https://www.kaggle.com/datasets/ruiqurm/lianjia).There are 26 columns and 318851 Rows.
+For this project we used the data that is available on kaggle.[(https://www.kaggle.com/datasets/ruiqurm/lianjia)](https://www.kaggle.com/datasets/ruiqurm/lianjia).
+There are 26 columns and 318851 Rows.
 These are the major point about the data set.
 url: the url which fetches the data
 id: the id of transaction
 Lng: and Lat coordinates, using the BD09 protocol.